Taxonomy, Plant Type for Autumn Joy Stonecrop Flowers

 Do not, however, be shocked if you find this plant listed under different names.
 Some now use Hylotelephium as a genus name rather than Sedum.
 You will also occasionally see 'Herbstfreude' as a cultivar name rather than 'Autumn Joy,' due to the plant's beginnings in Germany.
 "Stonecrop" (or "Crassulaceae," in botanical lingo) is also the name of the overall plant family to which the Sedum genus belongs.

-Characteristics and Care
+Features and Care

-While these clump-forming sedum plants (roughly 2 feet by 2 feet) are noted for their succulent foliage, Autumn Joy stonecrop bears an unusual flower well worth growing in its own right.
+These sedums are upright and clump-forming.
+They measure roughly 2 feet by 2 feet at maturity.
+The plants are noted for their succulent foliage.
+Autumn Joy stonecrop bears an unusual flower well worth growing in its own right.
 Flowers are massed together in flat-topped heads that are 3 inches or more across.
-Autumn Joy's flowers can be yellow, orange, red, or pink and appear in late summer or early fall.
+Autumn Joy's flowers, which start out greenish or whitish, can become orange, red, or pink.
+They appear in late summer or early fall.

 The leaves, which grow in whorls, range in color from bluish-green or greenish-yellow to reddish-pink or almost off-white.

 - Wild birds eat the seeds.

-Sun and Soil Requirements, Planting Zones
+Sun and Soil Needs, Planting Zones, Companion Plants

 Uses for Autumn Joy Stonecrop in Landscape Design

 This perennial is used in border plantings, in cottage gardens, and in rock gardens.
 Its relatively late blooming period (the source of this cultivar's name) is useful for those trying to achieve four-season interest in their yards.
 Many other perennial flowers have ceased blooming by the time that this one comes into flower.